-The City has made the following findings with respect to the establishment of the RPLA, as required by the Law (for purposes of these findings the RPLA Plan and Project shall also be expanded to mean the Plan and Project Area #1 and all future plans and projects that the City may choose to designate under the Law):
+The City has made the following findings with respect to the establishment of the RPLA, as required by the Law (for purposes of these findings the RPLA Plan and Project shall also be expanded to mean the Plan and Project #3 and all future plans and projects that the City may choose to designate under the Law):

-1. The RPLA (nor the RPA #1 or any of other future potential RPAs) has (have) not been subject to growth and development through investment by private enterprise and would not reasonably be anticipated to be developed in accordance with the City's goals and objectives without the adoption of the RPLA Plan and Project, and the adoption of the Plan and Project #1, or future plans and projects for subsequent RPAs that may from time to time be designated by the City.
-2. The RPLA Plan and Project conforms to the City's 2010 Plan that serves as a guide for growth and development within the City (which has a population of more than 100,000).
+1. The RPLA (nor the RPA #3 or any of other existing and/or future potential RPAs) has (have) not been subject to growth and development through investment by private enterprise and would not reasonably be anticipated to be developed in accordance with the City's goals and objectives without the adoption of the RPLA Plan and Project, and the adoption of the Plan and Project #3, or current and/or future plans and projects for existing and/or subsequent RPAs that either have or may from time to time be designated by the City in the future.
+2. The RPLA Plan and Project conforms to the City's 2020 Plan that serves as a guide for growth and development within the City (which has a population of more than 150,000).
 3. The implementation of the RPLA Plan and Project is reasonably expected to create or retain a significant number of permanent full-time jobs.
 4. The City is a Substantial Labor Surplus Municipality, as defined in the Law, and the implementation of the RPLA Plan and Project is reasonably expected to create a significant number of permanent full-time jobs.
 The facilities to be developed in the RPLA will significantly enhance the tax base of the taxing districts that extend into the RPLA.
 Additionally, no single RPA to be established in connection with the RPLA shall have an equalized assessed valuation in excess of 2% of the equalized assessed value of all taxable properties within the corporate limits of the City, net of adjustments for any annexed areas that may be associated with any particular RPA.

 II.
-REDEVELOPMENT PROJECT AREA #1 LEGAL DESCRIPTION
+REDEVELOPMENT PROJECT AREA #3 LEGAL DESCRIPTION

-The Redevelopment Project Area #1 legal description is attached in Exhibit 3.
+The Redevelopment Project Area #3 legal description is attached in Exhibit 3.

 III.
-EVIDENCE THAT THE RPLA AND RPA #1 HAVE NOT BEEN SUBJECT TO GROWTH THROUGH PRIVATE INVESTMENT
+EVIDENCE THAT THE RPLA AND RPA #3 HAVE NOT BEEN SUBJECT TO GROWTH THROUGH PRIVATE INVESTMENT

-Both the RPLA and RPA #1 are composed primarily of older industrial properties, as well as parcels that have failed to attract new development.
-The RPLA and RPA #1 also contain certain parcels associated with the Airport.
-The RPLA as a whole (inclusive of RPA #1) has not been subject to growth and investment through private enterprise.
-In fact, the area has seen significant industrial employment declines over the past five years, and the RPLA (inclusive of RPA #1) has become an economic burden to the City and a major hindrance upon potential healthy growth of the community.
-The RPLA (inclusive of RPA #1) was once the source of substantial property tax revenues to the City and other overlapping tax district authorities, but has not produced real growth in revenue benefits to the tax districts over the last two to three decades.
-No viable redevelopment plans for the RPLA (inclusive of RPA #1) have to-date been submitted to the City for the RPLA's (inclusive of RPA #1) redevelopment.
-The result has been an overall decline in employment within the RPLA (inclusive of RPA #1), which has prompted the City to encourage it for redevelopment for industrial related uses, backed by a City effort to induce private investment through implementation of a comprehensive redevelopment program.
+Both the RPLA and RPA #3 are composed primarily of older industrial properties, as well as parcels that have failed to attract new development.
+The RPLA as a whole (inclusive of RPA #3) has not been subject to growth and investment through private enterprise.
+In fact, the area has seen significant industrial employment declines over the past five years, and the RPLA (inclusive of RPA #3) has become an economic burden to the City and a major hindrance upon potential healthy growth of the community.
+The RPLA (inclusive of RPA #3) was once the source of substantial property tax revenues to the City and other overlapping tax district authorities, but has not produced real growth in revenue benefits to the tax districts over the last two to three decades.
+No viable redevelopment plans for the RPLA (inclusive of RPA #3) have to-date been submitted to the City for the RPLA's (inclusive of RPA #3) redevelopment.
+The result has been an overall decline in employment within the RPLA (inclusive of RPA #3), which has prompted the City to encourage it for redevelopment for industrial related uses, backed by a City effort to induce private investment through implementation of a comprehensive redevelopment program.